ariga/atlas-action/README.md

 All inputs are optional

 * `base-branch` - The branch to rebase on.
 Defaults to repository's default branch.
 * `dir` - The URL of the migration directory to rebase on.
-By default: `file://migrations`.
+Defaults to `file://migrations`.
 * `working-directory` - The working directory to run from.
 Defaults to project root.

 #### Example usage